hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 1. Update the *Data Copy Settings* section of terraform.tfvars
 ![Images/cidazure-common-time-tfvars](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-time-tfvars.png?width=1000px)

-2. Run `terraform apply` review the plan and confirm your action.
+2. Run `terraform apply` review the plan and confirm the action.

 Scheduled times have now been updated.